-The vitreous cavity lies between the lens and the retina and fills the posterior 4/5 of the space inside the eye.
+The vitreous cavity lies between the lens and the retina and fills 4/5 of the space inside the back part of the eye.
 A gelatinous substance known as the vitreous humor fills the cavity.
 This plays an important role in nourishing the inner structures of the eye.
 Light comes into the eye through the pupil and passes through the vitreous to be projected on the retina.

 Photoreceptors are highly specialized cells of the retina that receive light impulses and change them into chemical energy that can be transmitted by nerve cells to the brain.
 The two types of photoreceptors are rods and cones.
 Rods perceive black and white and serve night vision primarily.
 Cones are responsible for color perception and central vision.

 The macula is a small, specialized area of the retina that has very high sensitivity and is responsible for central vision.

 The retinal pigment epithelium is a layer of cells deep in the retina.
 This single layer of cells helps maintain the function of the photoreceptor cells in the retina by processing vitamin A products, turning over used photoreceptor segments, absorbing light, and transporting nutrients in and out of the photoreceptor cells.